dmbarbour/wikilon/docs/AboutAO.md

          assuming typical (stack*ext) environment
         ~l

 This is format suitable for simple text files and streams.
 Each word definition starts at `@` at the beginning of a line, followed by the word, followed by SP or LF, then the definition in ABC.
 This is unambiguous: ABC never includes `@` at the beginning of a line.
-A lot of words will use just one line in the file.
+A lot of words will use just one line within the file.

-To simplify generation of such files, there is no constraint on ordering of words.
+To simplify generation and use of such files, there is no constraint on ordering of words.
 If a word is defined more than once, the final definition of that word is favored.
 It is thus feasible to represent not just a current dictionary, but also its update history, or an append-only update stream for a reactive system.
+Anything prior to the first `@` definition is ignored.

 Use file suffix **.ao**, or `text/vnd.org.awelon.aodict` in context of an HTTP transfer.